The name of the Club shall be the BARNET & DISTRICT ANGLING CLUB, hereinafter referred to as ‘the Club’.

 (ix)use lead weights prohibited by law.

 (x)Use more than (2) rods and there shall be not more than (2) rods in use in any one swim.
-The exceptions to this are: London Colney, where (3) rods be allowed between 1st October and 14th March Inclusive, and Shepherds Way where only one rod per member to be used at any time.
+The exception to this is Shepherds Way where only one rod per member to be used at any time.

 (c)when on Club waters, Members will at all times: